Best Handheld Ham Radios reviews – VHF/UHF Radios for the Year 2018

 An important note about this radio is that it is a dual band but not a ‘true’ dual watch.
-What this means is that while it allows you to monitor 2 channels simultaneously, it switches off one of the channels in case the other one becomes active.
+What this means is that while it allows you to monitor two channels simultaneously, it switches off one of the channels in case the other one becomes active.

 This means that you won’t be able to hear the second channel in case it becomes active as you listen to the other one.

-That aside, the Baofeng UV-5R has a really good reception, especially when coupled with the Nagoya NA-771 antenna that the seller recommends.
+That aside, the Baofeng UV-5R has really good reception, especially when coupled with the Nagoya NA-771 antenna that the seller recommends.

 It also takes pride in selectable 1w and 4w power outputs to give you a good balance between range and longevity of the battery.

 On this note, the UV-5R comes with a BL-5 1500mAh Li-ion battery that might take you a day or two depending on usage.

 Other notable features include a keypad lock that prevents accidental transmission, a battery save function and a VOX function for hands-free operations.
 You also get 128 memory channels regardless of its low price.

 The major downside of this radio is that it might not take some rough handling for long.

 Yaesu VX-6R Ham Radio Transceiver- Best For submergibility

 I can’t deny the fact that Yaesu radios are always a mark higher in terms of price.
 But we’ll definitely have to say the same regarding their performance and versatility.